MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Start-Job.md

 more information, see [about_Remote_Jobs](./About/about_Remote_Jobs.md).

 You can start jobs using the ampersand (`&`) background operator.
-The functionality of the background operator is simliar to `Start-Job`.
+The functionality of the background operator is similar to `Start-Job`.
 Both methods to start a job create a **PSRemotingJob** job object.
 For more information about using the ampersand (`&`), see [about_Operators](./about/about_operators.md#background-operator-).